firstpartners-net/red-piranha/doc/06-Workbench-advanced.md

 •	Give the user a sense that they have mastered the workbench and have further reading / sites to progress.
 P5/P6 (look at P9)

 Workbench p2

+# More rules

+_TODO tidy_

+* Refer to showcase (of every possible rule)

+* Using drl
+* Without using drl

+Checks for values

+Using offsets

+Cell Object (and javadoc on it)

+Iterative development

+Link to sample rules catalog